HentaiConnoisseur/RailMob/Creating Custom Monsters.md

   Name: 'Custom Entity' // actual in-game name
   ```

 The 'Name' value is the entity's display name in-game.
 Color codes are supported.

-Names are retroactive.
+Note: The 'Name' value is retroactive.

 Custom Monsters can have Spawn Conditions.
 All conditions must evaluate to true for an entity to become the Custom Monster.